Virali/Products-Table/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
 Also used uuid.

-All components and global states based on hooks
+All components and global states are based on react hooks

 ## Available Scripts